Babel Obfuscator

 Integrating Babel Obfuscator with GitHub Actions requires adding a reference to the Babel Obfuscator NuGet package in your project.
 This package enables Babel Obfuscator to become part of your build process and obfuscate the target assembly.
 The package can be downloaded and installed directly from the private GitHub NuGet feed.

-To set up the Babel Obfuscator NuGet package in the GitHub package store, you'll need to create an access token with enough privileges to publish, install, and delete NuGet packages from the GitHub package store (see GitHub documentation).
+To set up the Babel Obfuscator NuGet package in the GitHub package store, you'll need to create an access token with enough privileges to publish, install, and delete NuGet packages from the GitHub package store (see documentation).
 You can then use the dotnet CLI tool to push the Babel Obfuscator NuGet package.

 dotnet nuget push .\Babel.Obfuscator.nupkg --api-key TOKEN --source https://nuget.pkg.github.com/USERNAME/index.json